Environmental, Social and Governance

 Freshwater Usage Reduction

-CRC’s Freshwater Usage Reduction Goal aims to reduce freshwater usage in our low carbon intensity fuel production by 30% from our 2022 baseline by 2025 – exceeding California’s voluntary 15% water use reduction target.
+CRC’s Freshwater Usage Reduction Goal aims to reduce freshwater usage in our local, responsibly produced fuel production by 30% from our 2022 baseline by 2025 – exceeding California’s voluntary 15% water use reduction target.

 • Outline of a group of four people

-In addition, CRC conducts annual assessments to promote gender pay equality.
-CRC believes a diverse workforce is key to successfully leveraging all talent towards producing low carbon intensity fuel.
+CRC believes a diverse workforce is key to successfully leveraging all talent towards producing local, responsibly sourced energy.

 • Outline of a heart shape above two open hands